Captain Zarir Irani

 - Container Surveys: Condition Damage & Repair Estimates.
 Certification for cargo worthiness.

-- Inquiry into overloading of vessel and/or assisting Master in stability Calculation.
+- Inquiry into overloading of the vessel and/or assisting Master in stability Calculation.

 - Inquiry into Fire and other Marine accidents.